 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the District's financial condition, liquidity, and future results of operations.
 Management is actively monitoring the impact of the global situation on the District's financial condition, liquidity, operations and workforce.
 We have seen volatility in materials markets and global supply chains lead to longer lead times and increased costs, but these conditions have not caused significant disruption to District operations or impact on District finances.
 The District cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, but based on the experience of FY2020-21, which elapsed entirely within the span of the pandemic, we do not anticipate any material effect on the District's results of future operations or financial position in FY2021-22.

-Camrosa Water District Required Supplementary Information Schedule of Proportionate Share of Net Pension Liability For the Fiscal Years Ended June 30, 2021 and June 30, 2020
+Required Supplementary Information Schedule of Proportionate Share of Net Pension Liability

 Last Ten Fiscal Years\